coder-mike/poc-infra-generator/readme.md

 - The POC version of this library uses docker-compose as an IaC foundation, but this is not suitable for production purposes.
 A future version could use Terraform or some equivalent.

-- There is no tear-down process implemented if a new deployment doesn't contain a persistent resource that a previous one did.
+- There is no resource cleanup process implemented if a new deployment doesn't contain a persistent resource that a previous one did.

 - "Secrets" such as port numbers and passwords are currently given to every container, even if the container doesn't need it.
 A future version could be more selective.